10+ Best Things to Do in Ottawa in 2023 (A Local’s Guide)

 The Rideau Canal is the waterway that connects Ottawa to Lake Ontario and the Saint Lawrence River.
 At 202km in length, it’s a UNESCO World Heritage Site due to its historic significance.
 Opened in 1832, it is the oldest continuously operated canal system in North America.

-Along the canal, there are 45 operational locks that function from May to October.
+Along the canal, 45 operational locks function from May to October.
 Valves open letting the water out of the lock, and as the water drains, the boat floats down.
 When the water in the lock matches the water level of the downstream water, the gates open and the boat moves out and follows down the canal.
 It’s one of the Ottawa tourist attractions worth watching.

 5. Stay at the Fairmont Chateau Laurier

 - The hotel is pet-friendly.
 Any chance to travel with my dog will always be top of my list.
+(Bonus: that the hotel staff loved him up)

 - Enjoy an afternoon tea service in their exquisite Jasper Team room.
+I adore high tea, and if you do too, this is a must!

 - See all of the exquisite design details of the hotel’s interiors, like the Tiffany stained glass windows, Belgian marble floors, conical turrets and elaborate staircases.